 For more information on investing and moving to Portugal, feel free to reach out for support to get a quick answer to your questions

 Should I move to Portugal to avoid Tax?

-Moving to Portugal can be a great way to optimise your taxes because of initiatives like the NHR (Non-Habitual Residency) and their crypto tax friendly policies.
+Moving to Portugal can be a great way to optimise your taxes with initiatives like the NHR (Non-Habitual Residency) and their crypto-tax-friendly policies.